Course Requirements - Religion Program

 330. Christ and the Courts: Religion and Culture in the United States (3) examines the influences and relationships between religion and culture in the history of the United States.
 Students address such issues as separation of church and state, manifest destiny, the shaping of American values, religion and politics, and social justice and reform.

-342. Religions and Philosophies of Asia (3) deals with the different forms of religious belief around the world--especially Hinduism, Buddhism, Confucianism, Taoism, Shintoism, and Islam, See listing under Philosophy 342.
+342. Religions and Philosophies of Asia (3) deals with the different forms of religious belief around the world--especially Hinduism, Buddhism, Confucianism, Taoism, Shintoism, and Islam.
+Cross listed as PHIL 342.

 352. Religion and Film (3) examines how religious perspective influences the way film is made and understood.
 This course engages in the cross-cultural examination of religions and cinema.
 Offered in alternate years.